AdaCore/spark2014/docs/lrm/source/packages.rst

    a procedure which takes an abstraction as an output) declared outside of the package.
 The output associated with a read of an external state with the property Effective_Reads is permitted.
-   [This rule applies to all packages: library level or not, instantiations or not.]
+   [This rule applies to all packages: library-level or not, instantiations or not.]
 The inputs and outputs of a package's elaboration (including the elaboration of any private descendants of a library unit package) shall be as described in the Initializes